ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Updates graph (ug):
-: Is a directed, acyclic graph that contains a sequence of incremental updates and snapshots (collectively called update items) of a network information resource, based on the TIPS data model defined in Section 3.1.
-Each incremental update is assigned a sequence number, and a URI can be constructed using the sequence numbers.
+: Is a directed, acyclic graph that contains a sequence of incremental updates and snapshots (collectively called update items) of a network information resource, based on the TIPS data model defined in {{data-model}}.
+Each incremental update is assigned a sequence number, and a URI can be constructed with the sequence numbers, following the template in {{schema}}.
 An ALTO map resource (e.g., Cost Map, Network Map) may need only a single updates graph.
 A dynamic network information resource (e.g., Filtered Cost Map) may create an updates graph (within a new TIPS view) for each unique filter request.

 Receiver set (rs):
 : Contains the set of clients who have requested to receive server push updates.